carpentries/amy/docs/users_guide/admin_index.md

 ### Adding a New Person

+A Person record can be created by [accepting an Instructor Training application](#accepting-trainee-applications) or a [Workshop Request form](#creating-a-new-event-from-a-workshop-request).
+A Person record can also be created independent of this activity.
 If a person's record does not exist in the database, it can be added individually or as part of a bulk upload.

 #### Adding an Individual Person Record